mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/linear_algebra2.md

 <div class="note">

-this document needs some refactoring <br/>
+this document needs some refactoring, some of the proofs may be incomplete <br/>

 </div>